Eye Injury (Black Eye)

 Most black eyes heal completely and don't cause any damage to the eye.
 In an uncomplicated injury, black eyes are treated with self-care at home.
 Treatment may include:

 Cold compresses to the eye for the first 24 hours.
 An ice pack can be applied to the eye for 15 to 20 minutes at a time, once every hour.
 A bag of frozen vegetables or ice cubes can also be used.
-Be certain to wrap the bag of vegetables or ice cubes in a cloth to avoid damaging the skin.
+Wrap the bag of vegetables or ice cubes in a cloth so you won't damage the skin.
 Never apply a raw steak to the black eye (as seen in movies).
-The bacteria on raw meat increases the risk of infection.
-In addition, this type of treatment has not been shown to be of any help.
+The bacteria on raw meat increases the risk for infection.
+This type of treatment does not help.

 Warm compresses to the eye after the first 24 hours